SCQF Level 6

 Why take this course?

-The human brain and its intricacies have fascinated the earth’s greatest minds for hundreds of years, from Freud to Pavlov to Maslow.
+The human brain and its intricacies have fascinated the earth’s greatest minds for hundreds of years.
 The study of psychology gives insight into human behaviour and decision making - beneficial to anyone who interacts with others on a daily basis.

 This course is suitable for those wishing to progress to further/higher education — or anyone with an interest in human behaviour — and will allow you to gain an understanding of psychological theories, concepts, research studies and methods, whilst exploring various behaviours.
 You will also consider the ethical implications of psychological research and place psychology within its historical context, contrasting both classic and contemporary theory.